 Games are a great way to explore math, logic, and problem solving!
 This goal of this Open-Source Python Project is to mathematically model the game Old School Runescape, and to use those models to optimize player decisions.
 This is a game that is played over the course of months or years, collecting items, fighting monsters, and leveling up skills (among many other things).
 As a result even small improvements can save people tens, if not hundreds of hours.
-You can check out my Reddit posts or check out my video series detailing these solutions in an accessible manner:
+You can check out my Reddit posts or check out my video series detailing these solutions in a more accessible manner:

 The first problem I tackled was to figure out the optimal equipment for a player to wear to maximize their damage while fighting monsters.
 This required a model of the damage a player could do, which could then be optimized.
 There are an enormous amount of equipments available to the player and brute-force searching through all these combinations would be impossible!
 Instead we have to do what's called a search-space reduction which would eliminate redundant equipment choices.

 This reduced the number of considerations from 10^18 to about 250-500 choices, making this a brute force approach now feasible!
 Since this problem is such a common decision for players, I created a user interface in python (using PySide2) for it, as you can see below.
 Now players can easily determine what their (mathematically exact) best equipment choices are.